-We’ve found that athletes who subscribe to our Trigger Point Therapy method consistently report having improved muscular performance.
-This typically manifests in greater speed, agility, and endurance.
+Athletes (the sporty ones) and those who apply daily sustained stress to their muscles, (like dancers and musicians) who subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
+This typically manifests in less pain, greater speed, agility, and importantly, greater endurance.

-Not only will comprehensive trigger point bodywork effectively treat athlete’s pain issues; it also has the effect of improving athletic performance, even if there is no pain symptom involved.
+What this means, is that not only can comprehensive trigger point therapy effectively treat athlete’s pain issues, it also has the effect of improving athletic performance, even if there is no pain symptom involved.

-Here is a typical case where exercise and ‘traditional’ exercise and stretch therapies were ineffective because trigger points were involved.
+We see this often – standard exercise and stretch therapy models were ineffective because trigger points were involved.
 When trigger points are involved, the rules change!

 My name is Nataliya,